 Professor Wil Ngwa

 , with a Bachelor of Science degree from the University of Buea in Cameroon, has a developing country background.
 He later received his Masters and Doctorate at the University of Leipzig Germany as a Physicist with specialties in Biophysics and Material Science.
 Serving at Harvard in the field of Medical Physics, Ngwa is a strong advocate for initiatives like UMass Lowell’s Haiti Development Studies Center that can foster science and technology in low-income countries like Haiti.
+He is currently the Director of the Global Health and International Phytomedicines Institute with a major focus on leveraging science and technology with application in global health and economic development.
 As Abdus Salam, the Nobel Laureate in physics observed, science in developing countries is often treated as a "

 '' and perceived even as an "